grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

   device is placed on a clean surface free of debris.

 > [!IMPORTANT]
-> During repair of the Surface Pro 12-inch, screws used to secure components in the device can be reused and are not provided in the FRU replacement kits.
+> During repair of the Surface Pro 12-inch, screws used to secure components in the device can be reused and aren't provided in the FRU replacement kits.
 To obtain replacement screws, you will have to purchase the screw kit.
 Refer to the [Service Parts List](surface-pro-12in-device-information-and-service-parts.md#illustrated-service-parts-list) for the screw kit SKU and [Screw Map](surface-pro-12in-device-information-and-service-parts.md#surface-pro-12-inch-fru-screw-map) for screw type and tracking information.

 ## Kickstand Replacement Process